jkaewprateep/Python-HTTP-simple/README.md

 ## Sample response

+🧸💬 Output returns as a stream that can integrated as a custom screen monitor output system.  </br>

 ```
 {'id': 'ba451548-8ce6-4dc5-a36d-ca14ecd86c07', 'admin_configurations': {}, 'user_configurations': None,
     'account_number': 'PA3D791JPCCL', 'status': 'ACTIVE',  ..., 'pending_reg_taf_fees': '0'}
 ```

 ## Simple HTTP request-response with Alpaca tradeapi library  - ( 4 )

+🧸💬 By interaction library from Alpaca allowed to use API with support features and future upgrades for new function and security. </br>

 ```
 import alpaca_trade_api as tradeapi